 A hexagon is classified based on the side lengths and angles.
 Based on this, hexagons are classified into regular (equal side-lengths and angles) and irregular (unequal side-lengths and angles) hexagons.
+It can also be classified as convex and concave hexagons.
 Convex hexagons are the ones in which all the interior angles are less than 180° and concave hexagons are the ones in which at least one of the interior angles is greater than 180°.

 What is the Sum of Interior Angles of a Hexagon?

 In a hexagon, the sum of all 6 interior angles is always 720º.
 The sum of interior angles of a polygon is calculated using the formula, (n-2) × 180°, where 'n' is the number of sides of the polygon.
 Since a hexagon has 6 sides, taking 'n' as 6 we get.
 (6-2) × 180°, which gives 720°.

 How many Diagonals can be Drawn in a Regular Hexagon?

 The formula to calculate the number of diagonals of a polygon is n(n-3)/2, where 'n' is the number of sides of the polygon.
 A hexagon has 6 sides. therefore, the number of diagonals is 6(6-3)/2, which is equal to 9.

 How many Lines of Symmetry are there in a Regular Hexagon?